Up to 20% OFF - Limited Time Learn More

 Health

 As with all big and small dog breeds, Yorkies are not immune to health concerns.
-Although they are a healthier breed than others, they can develop certain health problems such as hypoglycemia - low blood sugar, luxating patella, obesity, liver shunt, and periodontal disease.
+Although they are a healthier breed than others, they can develop certain health problems such as hypoglycemia - low blood sugar, obesity, and periodontal disease.
 To avoid any or all of these health issues, it is best to provide your dog with a well-balanced diet and plenty of exercise, and make sure to avoid any type of rough play that may injure the dog.

 Lifespan